Full Rules of Fyziklani

 • Teams are required to present themselves upon arrival and provide accurate information about their members (years, schools, etc.).
 Teams are obliged to point out any changes in their composition.

-• Each team will obtain an envelope with the first seven problems.
-The team is forbidden to open this envelope until they are instructed to do so by the leader of the room, inside which they are competing.
+• Each team will receive an envelope with the first seven tasks.
+It is forbidden to open this envelope until the head organizer or an organizer designated by him has given clear instructions to do so.

 The Competition System and Awarding of Points